Introduction to agitator design:

-Mixing of fluids is necessary for many chemical processes.
+Agitators are machines used in industries for mixing fluids.
+In industries mixing of fluids is necessary for many chemical processes.
 It may include mixing of liquid with liquid, gas with a liquid, or solids with liquid.
 Mixing is accomplished by the rotating action of an impeller in the continuous fluid.
-Type of fluid and its physical state, the degree of agitation and geometry of vessel makes an important role for the design and selection of agitator components.
+Type of fluid and its physical state, the degree of agitation and geometry of vessel are key factors in the design and selection of agitator components.

 Design temperature: 75°C to 200°C